Introduction

 Collaborate with Mental Health Professionals

 Professionals know best!
 Many organizations believe in partnering with mental health professionals who specialize in workplace mental health.
-Such partnership by restaurants can lead to on-site counseling services or providing referrals to external resources when their staff members face challenges.
+Restaurants’ partnerships can lead to on-site counselling services or referrals to external resources when their staff members face challenges.
+Learn more from this article: The importance of good mental health for psychologists.

 Conclusion